SeaIce-Math/spice-team.github.io/publications.md

 ## Submitted/In preparation:

-- De Diego, G., Gupta, M., Gering, S., Haris, R., and Stadler, G. (2024) "Modeling sea ice in the marginal ice zone as a dense granular flow with rheology inferred from a discrete element model", submitted to JFM. [[preprint](https://arxiv.org/abs/2405.08123)].

 - Buckley, E. M., Cañuelas, L., Timmermans, M.-L., and Wilhelmus, M. M. (2024) “Seasonal Evolution of the Sea Ice Floe Size Distribution from Two Decades of MODIS Data”, submitted to The Cryosphere.
 EGUsphere [[preprint](https://doi.org/10.5194/egusphere-2024-89)].